Sala Keo Kou Sculpture Park Revisted

 One of the main features is The Buddhist Wheel of Life, a concrete anthology of sculptures that follow the Buddhist path from birth through the life cycle – childhood, marriage, old age, death and eventual rebirth to a better life as reward for merit made in their previous one.

 Sala Keo Kou Pavilion (picture above) is three-storey and safeguards the preserved body of Luang Pu Bunleua Sulilat.
-The shrine is on the third floor and has pictures of Bunleua Suliat and varied artefacts.
+The shrine is on the third floor and has images of Bunleua Suliat and varied artefacts.
 As can be seen, the pavilion merits a look-see.
 It is an impressive sight.

 Further Information & Map